awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-browser-script.md

 When the HTML page loads, the `updateUserInterface` creates a folder with the user's name in the Amazon S3 bucket if its the first time they've signed in to the app\.
 If not, it updates the user interface with any transcripts from the user's previous sessions\.

 ```
+let updateUserInterface;
 window.onload = updateUserInterface = async () => {
   // Set the parameters.
   const userParams = {
     // Get the access token.
-'GetAccessToken()' is in 'helper.ts'.
+'GetAccessToken()' is in 'helper.js'.
     AccessToken: getAccessToken(),
   };
   // Create a CognitoIdentityProviderClient client object.